RJODRISCOLL/rjodriscoll.github.io/_posts/2020-6-1-LSTM-Forcast.md

 X, y = mult_lstm_seq(s_t, n_steps_in, n_steps_out)
 ~~~

 We can run the model with the Keras implementation of LSTM.
-We use relu activeation at each of the 100 nodes, set mean squared error as our loss function and use the adam optimiser for the network.
-Note that for improved prediction, hyperparameters can be refined.
+We use [relu activation](https://medium.com/@danqing/a-practical-guide-to-relu-b83ca804f1f7#:~:text=ReLU%20stands%20for%20rectified%20linear,max(0%2C%20x).&text=ReLU%20is%20the%20most%20commonly,usually%20a%20good%20first%20choice.) at each of the 100 nodes, set mean squared error as our loss function and use the [adam optimiser](https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c) for the network.
+Note that for improved prediction, hyperparameters can be refined but that is beyond the scope of this introductory post.
 You can see that I add another layer to the network here, which again has 100 nodes but our output layer is now outputting the number of outputs defined by `n_steps_out`

 ~~~ python
 # define model - deeper network